On the Finsler variational nature of autoparallels in metric-affine geometry: Particular case: alphabeta -metrizability

 By definition, see, e.g., \cite{shen_unicorns}, an \textit{${(\alpha,\beta)}$-metric} is a pseudo-Finsler structure $L$ defined as

-where $\Phi$ is a nontrivial real-valued smooth function of one variable\footnote{the precise domain of definition for $s$ will be typically considered as the maximal one where $\Phi$ is well defined and smooth.}.
+where $\Phi$ is a nontrivial real-valued smooth function of one variable\footnote{the precise domain of definition for $s$ will be typically considered as the maximal one where $\Phi$ is well defined and smooth.} and $A$ and $B$ are defined as in \eqref{eq:AB}.

-Note that in \eqref{def_(alpha,beta)}, we use a slightly different notation than typically used in the Finsler literature, where $s$ denotes the ratio $\frac{B}{\sqrt{A}}$; we prefer equation \eqref{def_(alpha,beta)} (also used in {\cite{Fuster:2018djw,Voicu:2023zem}}), since it allows us to identify more directly polynomial expressions in $\dot{x}$, which will be essential in our reasoning below. \\
+Note that in \eqref{def_(alpha,beta)}, we use a slightly different notation than typically used in the Finsler literature, where $s$ denotes the ratio $\frac{B}{\sqrt{A}}$; we prefer equation \eqref{def_(alpha,beta)} (also used in {\cite{Fuster:2018djw,Voicu:2023zem}}), since it allows us to identify more directly polynomial expressions in $\dot{x}$, which will be essential in our reasoning below.

 Another important remark is that the ansatz \eqref{def_(alpha,beta)} automatically implies the positive 2-homogeneity of $L$ with respect to the vector variable $\dot{x}$; it is hence sufficient to look for nondegenerate solutions of the PDE system \eqref{def:Berwald_conditions} with input data \eqref{eq:D^mu_nu}.